 If mailing payment, please make checks payable to University of Houston-Victoria and mail to UHV, 3007 N Ben Wilson, Victoria, TX 77901, Attn: Cashier, University West Bldg., room 115.
 Students should include their full name and myUHV ID on their check/money order to ensure accurate posting.
 Students should be aware, in order to avoid enrollment cancellation for nonpayment, payments must be received and posted to the student’s account by the end of business on the tuition and fee payment due date, regardless of the postmarked date.

 Additionally, students can contact the Bursar’s Office at (361) 570-4833 or at email@example.com to receive instructions for sending a wire transfer payment to UHV.

 Installment Pay Plan

-Texas State Law (Texas Education Code, Section 54.007a) allows students to pay tuition and fees in three installments over the course of the semester.
-Students selecting this option must apply for the option online, accept the terms of the plan and make the first installment payment prior to the payment deadline.
-The installment agreement can be found online under the payment plan link in the self service option.
-Registration will be canceled if the promissory note is not accepted AND the first installment payment is not posted before the payment deadline.
+Texas State Law (Texas Education Code, Section 54.007a) allows students to pay tuition and fees in installments over the course of the semester.
+Students select this payment option online in myUHV.
+This payment option is a two step process.
+The first step is to accept the terms of the plan and the second step is to pay the amount due for the first installment prior to the payment deadline.
+Registration will be canceled if both steps of the process are not completed prior to the payment deadline.
 The installment plan is an option available during the Fall and Spring terms only.

-The first installment payment will equal 50 percent of total tuition and fee charges plus a $20 installment service charge (nonrefundable).
+The amount due for the first installment payment will equal 50 percent of total tuition and fee charges plus a $20 installment service charge (nonrefundable).
 The remaining tuition and fee balance is divided equally and is payable in the second and third installments.
 Drop and add activity may affect a student’s installment schedule.
 Students are responsible for reviewing their account online and paying any additional amount after making schedule changes.
-A $12.50 late fee will be charged for each installment payment that is late.
+A $12.50 late fee will be charged for each (2nd and 3rd) installment payment that is late.